 Irex 23k By December 1946 the Navy had completed plans for the modern telescopic snorkel (a device to enable diesel-powered submarines to run submerged for long periods of time), and Irex (SS-482) was ordered to Portsmouth for installation and test of this equipment.
 She spent July 1947 to February 1948 evaluating her new apparatus and then joined Submarine Squadron 8 at New London as the U.S. Navy's first operational snorkel submarine.

 Pictured here is a typical snorkel arrangement for a GUPPY or fleet snorkel submarine.
 It was the key to sustained submerged operation.
 The two vertical masts are the 15-inch induction & exhaust.
-The induction masts lead into a moisture seperator and then, via a 22-inch pipe, into the main induction valve.
+The induction masts lead into a moisture separator and then, via a 22-inch pipe, into the main induction valve.
 Dual 15-inch pipes lead air into each engine room.

 The engine room acts as a plenum, feeding the two diesel engines, which keep running even if the snorkel head closes temporarily as a wave sweeps over.